Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-Our property was sculpted by the Ice Age: the retreating glaciers left shear granite outcroppings with huge chunks of exposed ledge, and the surrounding woodlands are dotted with rocks and boulders of all shapes and sizes.
+Our property was sculpted by the Ice Age.
+The retreating glaciers left granite outcroppings and chunks of exposed ledge, and the surrounding woodlands are dotted with rocks and boulders of all shapes and sizes.

-While many gardeners view the rocks and stones as obstacles -- heavy rocks are hard to move and hard on tools, and the big boulders just won't budge -- we look for ways to integrate the rocky terrain into our landscape design with several different types of rock gardens including Dry & Sunny, Shade, Woodland and even Water Gardens.
+While many gardeners view rocks and stones as obstacles—heavy rocks are hard to move and hard on tools, and the big boulders just won't budge—we look for ways to integrate the rocky terrain into our landscape design with several different types of rock gardens, including dry and sunny, shade, woodland and even water gardens.
 The lead photo shows just one example: this little rock garden was built at the base of a granite ledge and creates a transition between the woodlands and the lawn.

 Though most rock gardens feature combinations of smaller plants and hardy succulents packed in a rocky setting, there are many different sizes, varieties and styles of rock gardens.
 Some utilize the natural slopes and surroundings as the basis for rock gardens, either to tame the hillside grade, control water runoff or to convert an eyesore into an attractive planting.
 Other gardeners create berms and haul in rocks to create interesting spots for plants to grow.

 Nearly every rock and stone finds a new home with a purpose in the landscape: the largest stones become focal points in the planting beds.
 Mid-sized rocks are stacked into low retaining walls against the hillside or placed as edging to define the borders of paths and planting beds.
-The smallest rocks and stones are used for filling the gaps, and for "chinking" behind the larger rocks to hold them securely in place.
-Flat rocks are prized as capstones for stonewalls and as stepping-stones.
-We've even carried interesting shaped rocks that we found in the woods into the rock gardens to add to the visual appeal and continue the rocky theme of our backyard landscape.
+The smallest are used for filling the gaps, and for "chinking" behind the larger rocks to hold them securely in place.
+Flat rocks are prized as capstones for stonewalls and as stepping stones.
+We've even carried interesting-shaped rocks that we found in the woods into the rock gardens to add to the visual appeal and continue the rocky theme of our backyard landscape.

 Our small garden pond in this photo is another example of working with (and around) the rocks in the landscape: the granite outcroppings form a natural crevice for a small stream and waterfall that cascades into the pond below.
 Digging the pond under and around the boulders was a challenge, but the results are worth the effort.